-Agnes Devereux is the chef and owner of the Village Tea Room in New Paltz, which specializes in traditional hearty European dishes made with wholesome, seasonal, locally sourced ingredients.
-Devereux was born to Irish innkeepers, and literally grew up in the hospitality industry.
-We couldn't think of a better person to suggest a less conventional Irish dish to cook this Saint Patrick's day.
-Devereux suggestion?
-Cheddar Cheese Brown ale Soup.
-This rich dish will keep your warm and satisfied as we bear out the spring thaw.
+For many years, Irish immigrant Agnes Devereux was chef and owner of the Village Tea Room in New Paltz, which specialized in traditional hearty European dishes made with wholesome, seasonal, locally sourced ingredients (the cozy farmhouse location is now Runa Bistro).
+Born to innkeepers in the Irish countryside, Devereux literally grew up in the hospitality industry.
+We couldn't think of a better person to suggest a less conventional Irish dish to cook this Saint Patrick's Day.
+Devereux's suggestion?
+Cheddar cheese brown ale soup.
+Basically, beer soup.
+This rich dish will keep your warm and satisfied as we hold on until the spring thaw.

 Cheddar Ale Soup